How AI is Reshaping Software Development: Insights from the 2024 Dora Report

 2. AI-Generated Code Quality: A Mixed Bag

-With tools like GitHub Copilot, OpenAI Codex, and free options like Tabnine making waves, we’ve seen that while AI can speed things up, it doesn’t always produce flawless code.
+With tools like GitHub Copilot, OpenAI Codex, and free options like Tabnine making waves, we’ve seen that while software development by AI can speed things up, it doesn’t always produce flawless code.

 Sure, AI-generated code snippets can fill in the gaps, but studies show mixed results on how reliable they are.